A semiflexible polymer chain under geometrical restrictions: Only bulk behaviour and no surface adsorption: Model and method

 and

-On solving Eqs.
-(2-7), we get the expression for $X_1^A(k,\omega_1)$ and $Y_2^A(k,\omega_1)$.
-In obtaining the expression for $X_1^A(k,\omega_1)$ and $Y_2^A(k,\omega_1)$, we have solved a matrix of $2nX2n$ ($n=3$, for present case {\it i. e.} figure 1-i).
-Thus, we have exact expression of the partition function for an infinitely long linear semiflexible polymer chain confined between the constraints and having attractive interaction with the constraint $A$ (as shown in figure 1-i) is written as,
+On solving equations (\ref{eq:2.2})--(\ref{eq:2.7}), we find the expression for $X_1^A(k,\omega_1)$ and $Y_2^A(k,\omega_1)$.
+In obtaining the expression for $X_1^A(k,\omega_1)$ and $Y_2^A(k,\omega_1)$, we have solved a matrix of $2n\times2n$ ($n=3$), for the present case {i.e.}, figure~\ref{fig:1}~(i).
+Thus, we have an exact expression of the partition function for an infinitely long linear semiflexible polymer chain confined between the constraints and having an attractive interaction with the constraint $A$ [as shown in ~\ref{fig:1}~(i)].
+This is written as follows:

-where,
+where